MANAGING YEAR-END PAYROLL & 1099 REPORTING FOR 2024

 Health Insurance Premiums

 Employers who issue 250 or more W-2 Forms are required to disclose the cost of employer-sponsored health coverage.
-These amounts should include employer paid and the employee contribution.
+These amounts should include employer-paid and employee contribution.
 Amounts are reported in box 12 with code DD.
 Employers with fewer than 250 employees are exempt from this disclosure requirement.

 ACA Reporting